zinde-social/zinde.xyz/README.md

 ## 🧑‍💻 Contributing

 Pull requests are welcome.
-For major changes, please open an [issue](https://github.com/Crossbell-Box/crossbell.io/issues) first to discuss what you would like to change.
+For major changes, please open an [issue](https://github.com/Crossbell-Box/zinde.xyz/issues) first to discuss what you would like to change.

 ## 📝 License

-Crossbell.io is open-sourced software licensed under the © [MIT](https://github.com/Crossbell-Box/crossbell.io/blob/master/LICENSE).
+zinde.xyz is open-sourced software licensed under the © [MIT](https://github.com/Crossbell-Box/zinde.xyz/blob/master/LICENSE).